zchee/neovim-wiki/FAQ.md

 ### Lua packages

-The Lua packages required by the build process should be automatically installed by [LuaRocks](http://luarocks.org/) (invoked by CMake automatically), but sometimes this will fail.
-Generally, this means either:
+The Lua packages required by the build process should be automatically installed by [LuaRocks](http://luarocks.org/) (invoked by CMake automatically).
+If that fails, it could mean:

 - The LuaRocks servers are down.
+- Your network is down.
-- The program `unzip` isn't found.
-If this is the case, LuaRocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`.
+- `unzip` isn't found.
+In that case LuaRocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`.
-- The `CDPATH` environment variable is interfering with the build, so it should be unset prior to running `make`.
+- The `$CDPATH` environment variable is interfering with the build, so it should be unset prior to running `make`.

-To avoid the first error, a LuaRocks mirror can be used by creating the file `.deps/usr/etc/luarocks/config-5.1.lua` with the following contents:
+To try a different LuaRocks mirror, create the file `.deps/usr/etc/luarocks/config-5.1.lua` with these contents:

 ```
 rocks_servers={